cobwebch/svconnector_feed/Documentation/Installation/Index.rst

 Version 5.0.0 adds support for TYPO3 13 and PHP 8.4, while dropping support
 for TYPO3 11 and PHP 7.4 and 8.0.

-Events have been introduce to replace hooks.
+Events have been introduced to replace hooks.
 Existing hooks are still in place, but are deprecated and events should now be used instead (see the :ref:`svconnector manual <svconnector:developers-events>` for reference).